KlimaDAO/klimadao/carbon-projects/README.md

 npm run deploy-graphql
 ```

-Assuming there are breaking changes, the codegen also needs to be re-run for the main repo workspace, and any breaking schema changes need to be consumed in our gql fragments and queries here:
+If there are breaking changes, the codegen also needs to be re-run for the main repo workspace, and any breaking schema changes need to be consumed in our gql fragments and queries here:
 - https://github.com/KlimaDAO/klimadao/blob/staging/carbonmark-api/src/graphql/cms.fragments.gql
 - https://github.com/KlimaDAO/klimadao/blob/staging/carbonmark-api/src/graphql/cms.gql